 Creating and maintaining a safe, nonviolent community is an important part of supporting children, youth, and families in preventing child abuse and neglect.
-Find resources and strategies to help reduce violence in the community, including State and local examples.
+Find resources and strategies to help reduce violence in the community.

 Family Violence Prevention: A Toolkit for Stakeholders